daniil-zahoruiko/rl-velocity-controller/README.md

 # Reinforcement Learning Velocity Controller

 This project implements a reinforcement learning (RL)-based velocity controller using **Stable-Baselines3** and a **custom OpenAI Gym environment** for an Autonomous Underwater Vehicle with 6 degrees of freedom.
 The controller is currently trained and evaluated **in simulation only**.
 See simulation results below.
-Deployment on a **real robot** is a work in progress.
+Deployment on the **real robot** is a work in progress.

 ## 🚀 Overview